 Came the response, ‘That’s how they make them in Paris.”

-The Louvre, The Arc de Triomphé, The Eiffel Towel—I had to see the popular sights.
-But first Hemingway’s haunts.
+The Louvre, the Arc de Triomphé, the Eiffel Towel—I had to see the popular sights.
+But first, Hemingway’s haunts.

 Initial inquiries revealed that Oga Ernest attended only expensive spots.
 A certain cafe with his name posted somewhere within allows only dudes with suits.
 As I was in Europe for a pop culture festival, I had no such thing in my luggage.

 But surely, there had to be an accessible place?
 Wasn’t this the man who romanticized poverty in A Moveable Feast?
 I could have been disappointed to learn of his duplicity.
 (And Claudia expected my disappointment, informing me of Hemingway’s preference with a smirk.
 Originally from Montpellier, she needed to believe that she wasn’t haughty and fancy—as other French citizens perceive Parisians.)
 But then I knew that the man trafficked in difference: Macho stories but sentimental within; clean, spare sentences but a cluttered existence.
-As the aforementioned critic James Wolcott put it, “Literary scholarship has peeled away Hemingway’s hearty bluster to reveal an androgynous side hidden under his safari jacket…” For many writers the lived life is different from what’s on the page; and only the naïve is shocked.
+As the aforementioned critic James Wolcott put it, “Literary scholarship has peeled away Hemingway’s hearty bluster to reveal an androgynous side hidden under his safari jacket….”
+For many writers the lived life is different from what’s on the page; and only the naïve would be shocked.

 Claudia, who didn’t care for Hemingway—she’s French, and they have their own long list of literary men—later found a more accessible altar at the Rue du Cardinal Lemoine.
 But before we went to that altar, I saw the Notre Dame cathedral, where piety and ancient beauty entwined and inside its walls a spiritual life seemed within reach.
 I walked by the Seine, where I saw an old lady sunbathing, unperturbed by cameras or life.
 The excellent Berthillon ice cream touched my lips.
 I spent hours at the famous Shakespeare and Company.
 And before the end of my stay, I had seen the Arc de Triomphe, which is both less famous and more beautiful than the Eiffel.